|Responsible office||Office of Institutional Equity (IE)|

 12. Support Provisions

 12.1.1.
 Complainant(s) and Respondent(s) may each have a support person and/or advisor of their choice present at any meeting related to the Report of Covered Behavior.
-For Bargaining Unit members, the advisor may be a union representative.
+For Bargaining Unit members, the advisor or support person may be a union representative.

 12.1.2.
 During investigative meetings, the advisor and support person are both silent and non-participating entities who are there solely to observe and provide support.
 However, either Party or their advisor/support person may request a short break during the investigative meetings to confer.